Sh-Pe/cs-tau-shpe/README.md

 # Computer Science notes & etc. at Tel-Aviv University by Shahar Perets
-My documents for computer science degree in Tel-Aviv University, togather with Odyssey program.
+My documents for computer science degree in Tel-Aviv University, together with Odyssey program.

 Courses has been done in Hebrew unless noted otherwise.